palakdesai4501/Fitness-Exercise-App/README.md

 # Fitness Exercise App

 ## Description
 The Fitness Exercise App is a web application designed to model aspects of a healthy and fit lifestyle.
 It allows users to browse various exercises, view instructional videos, and find similar exercises.
 Real-time data retrieval from the Rapid API ensures users have access to a wide variety of current and varied workout routines.

 This project is built using React.js and Material UI, providing a responsive and user-friendly interface.

 ## Features
-- **Search Exercises:** Allows users to search for exercises based on the body part, target muscle, or equipment used.
+- **Search Exercises:** Allows users to search for exercises based on body part, target muscle, or equipment used.
 - **Exercise Details:** Provides detailed information about selected exercises, including instructional videos from YouTube.
 - **Similar Exercises:** Recommends exercises that target the same body part or use similar equipment.
 - **Responsive Design:** Built with Material UI, ensuring that the app looks great on all devices.